Ed94/WATL_Exercise/Readme.md

 # WATL Exercise

 An exercise on making the simplest useful parser with different languages or conventions.
+The purpose of this exercise is convey succiently many pragmatic concepts for code in a small program.
+The intent was to use this as a working set of samples for my code visualizing and editing prototyping.

 The C code conveys a convention for doing C I've synthesized after studying how several people in the "handmade" community have written their exposed libraries or codebases.

 The goal of the exercise is always the following:

 ```odin
 start:
     file_contents := file.read_contents(self.source)